luisfcolon/til/unix/suppress-pushd-popd-output-temporarily.md

-# Supress pushd and popd output
+# Suppress pushd and popd output

 If you have a bash script that has ton of processing and heavily use the `pushd` and `popd` commands to switch directories - it will output everytime each one is called.